Established Sept 1998

 Meetings begin at 7PM with from-the-floor solos and ensembles.
 If

 we have a guest performer, their performance begins at 8PM.
-Our meetings are open to the Public,
+Our meetings are open to everyone,

 and admission is free.
 For information about our

 Our guitar society sessions are productive for classical guitarists at all skill levels.
 We share experiences and learn from each other.
 They also allow us to perform for an audience.
 There cannot be a better place to develop skills than in the company of others who only want to see you succeed.
 All skill levels are welcome.